-The following image provides a visual representation of the M.2 2280 solid-state drive/Intel Optane memory module installation procedure.
+The following image indicates the location of the solid-state drive and provides a visual representation of the installation procedure.

 - 1. Align the notch on the solid-state drive with the tab on the M.2 card slot. - 2.
 Slide the solid-state drive into the M.2 card slot on the system board. - 3.
 Replace the screw (M2x2.5) to secure the solid-state drive to the system board.